Lorenzo0111/RocketAPI/README.md

 [![relase]][releaselink] [![issues]][issueslink]

 This is an API for Lorenzo0111 plugins.
-With this plugin you can create gui and more..
+With this api you can create gui and more..

 ## How to install
 **Maven**